person-al/person-al.github.io/_posts/2021-08-26-🌱-a-beginner-s-guide--where-to-store-your-crypto.md

 ---
+category: "\U0001F331"
+date: 2021-08-26
 layout: post
-category: 🌱
-title: "🌱 a beginner's guide: where to store your crypto"
-date: 2021-08-26
 tags: crypto
+title: "\U0001F331 a beginner's guide: where to store your crypto"
 ---

 Many moons ago, I was asked a seemingly-simple question:
 **What is the best way to store non-ERC20 tokens?**